 NOTE: Please allow two weeks from the time that you expect us to receive each document to the time that it is updated within the online checklist.
 Items marked with a check mark are those that have been received and processed by the school; others remain outstanding.

-Completed admissions files are reviewed by the Admissions Committee in early February while current students are re-enrolling.
-Most new student acceptances will be sent by the end of February.
-For those applying for the current school year, admission decisions will be made on a rolling basis.
+Canterbury operates on rolling admission therefore, completed admissions files are reviewed by the Admissions Committee throughout the year.
+Student acceptances will be sent as early as possible followed by formal enrollment contracts in the early Spring.
 The Admission Committee evaluates each applicant on the basis of overall academic potential; developmental readiness; social, emotional and physical maturity; and ability to contribute positively to the school.
 All acceptances are contingent upon the student's satisfactory completion of the current school term.

 We look forward to working with you and your family as you make this important decision for your student!